TomBonness/Flashcards/README.md

 📚 Flashcards App (Java CLI)
 A fully-featured command-line flashcards application written in Java.
-Designed to help users create, manage, and quiz themselves on flashcards, while tracking mistakes and progress over time.
+Create, manage, and quiz with flashcards, while tracking mistakes and progress over time.

 ✨ Features
 Add and remove flashcards